Heidi Hembry IBCLC - Lactation Consultant & Breastfeeding Counsellor

 Hertfordshire & surrounding areas

-I am a Lactation Consultant (IBCLC) with over 10 years of experience, supporting families on their breastfeeding journeys.
-Whether your desire is to breastfeed exclusively, combination feed, or just to have a more positive breastfeeding experience, I can help you to tailor make a plan to suit you and your baby.
+Heidi Hembry is a Lactation Consultant (IBCLC) with over 13 years of experience, supporting families on their breastfeeding journeys.
+Whether your desire is to breastfeed exclusively, combination feed, or just to have a more positive breastfeeding experience, she can help you to make a personalised plan to suit you and your baby:

-I began training, then volunteering and working with the Breastfeeding Network (BfN) in 2009.
-After several years of working with families and babies in hospital, at home, and in the community my training continued and I qualified as a Tutor and Supervisor with the BfN in 2012, and as an IBCLC in 2015.
-With a foundation in evidence-based research and mother centred counselling, I now offer 1:1 support to Hertfordshire families, in the comfort of your own home to help you overcome breastfeeding concerns.
+I initially trained and volunteered with the Breastfeeding Network (BfN) from 2009.
+After several years of working with families and babies in hospital, at home, and in the community I qualified as a Tutor and Supervisor with the BfN in 2012, and as an IBCLC in 2015.
+With a foundation in evidence-based research and mother centred counselling, I offer 1:1 support to Hertfordshire families, in the comfort of your own home to help you overcome breastfeeding concerns"

 "Not enough milk" is one of the top reasons that mum's stop breastfeeding.
 Heidi will teach you how to change your feeding patterns and improve supply.

 Recurring mastitis, recurrent green stools, reflux, gassy & unsettled baby can all be signs of oversupply.
 Heidi can help you to resolve mastitis, and reduce your supply so it better works for you and baby.